What is it?

-An analysis of your walking pattern using computerised gait analysis software is performed to assess the affect on your gait.
-Your Podiatrist will then discuss your treatment options which will often include a pair of orthotic appliances to control any abnormal forces causing any associated foot pain or other symptoms.
+An analysis of your walking pattern utilising computerised video gait analysis software is performed to assess the affect on your gait.
+Your Podiatrist will then discuss your treatment options which will often include a pair of orthotic appliances to control any abnormal forces causing any associated foot pain, leg pain or other symptoms.

 Obviously different conditions will require specific therapy.
-This may involve exercises, mobilisation, manipulation, massage, footwear advice, dry needling or, in some cases, radial shock wave therapy.
+This may involve exercises, mobilisation, manipulation, massage, footwear advice, postural balance programs, dry needling or, in some cases, radial shock wave therapy.
 All of these options will be discussed with your Podiatrist if they feel you require this treatment.